 Folks from all religions, cultures, backgrounds, and ages are welcome!

-This event was spearheaded by a neighbor who wanted to share her culture with the community.
+This event originated in 2018 with a neighbor who wanted to share her culture with the community.
 Read the story about it…

-- Tickets are $10 in advance; $12 day of event.
+- Tickets are $10 in advance; $12 day of the event.
 Kids 5 and under are free.
-The fee supports the cost of putting on the festival)
+(The fee supports the cost of putting on the festival)

-- With each ticket you get two color packets, with the opportunity to buy more on site.
+- With each ticket, you get two color packets, with the opportunity to buy more on-site.
+(Cash appreciated!)

 Phinney Center lower parking lot, 6532 Phinney Ave N, Seattle, WA 98103 [Directions]

 - Dress – Wear something comfortable and bring layers for cold.
 Wear something that you are willing to ruin.
 Colors are messy and may stain.
-If you want an event souvenir wear a white t-shirt and later soak it in vinegar to preserve/fix color.
+If you want an event souvenir, wear a white t-shirt and later soak it in vinegar to preserve/fix the color.